nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Extensions**
 * 1a.
 The command is invalid or not recognised.

    * 1a1.
-CinternS shows an error message and prompts user to reenter command
+CinternS shows an error message and prompts the user to reenter command

      Use case resumes at step 1.